eikehmueller/ma32070/lectures/Exercises.md

 There should $3\times 5=15$ different solver/preconditioner combinations in total, do all of these work as expected?

-In addition to the number of iterations, also measure the time spent in the solve step by using the `meausure_time` decorator from `fem.utilities`:
+In addition to the number of iterations, also measure the time spent in the solve step by using the `meausure_time` decorator from [fem.utilities](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/utilities.py):
 ```Python
 from fem.utilities import measure_time